What size battery do I need?: A quick guide

 Solar system sizing table (no batteries)

-If you’re considering solar panels for your home, you’ll get the most value from them by directly ‘self-consuming‘ the energy that they produce during the daylight hours.
+If you’re considering solar panels for your home, you’ll get the most value from them by directly ‘self-consuming‘ the energy that they produce during daylight hours.
 The simple reason for this is that using the solar yourself allows you to avoid purchasing expensive energy from the grid instead of earning only a small credit for sending it into the grid.
 This is a crucial fact about going solar in Australia today.

 Compare quotes from up to 7 installers in your area now.

 The table below contains very rough solar self-consumption ratio estimates for a range of popular solar system sizes and energy consumption levels.
-Generally we recommend keeping to a system size that means your self-consumption ratio remains above 30%.
+Generally, we recommend keeping to a system size that means your self-consumption ratio remains above 30%.

-Your daily energy consumption Self-Consumption Ratio for Different Solar System Sizes
+Your daily energy consumptionSelf-Consumption Ratio for Different Solar System Sizes

 Remember: The table above is a highly generalised, indicative guide; it does not take into account your location or the tilt & orientation of your roof – not to consider system prices or financial details like payback period.
 If you’d like to take a more detailed look, use our Solar PV System Payback Estimator or our Simple Solar System Sizing Estimator.

-The below video gives a run through on how to select the right solar system size
+The below video gives a run-through on how to select the right solar system size

-Tesla Powerwall and SolarEdge comms box 1Picking the Correct Solar and Battery System Size
+Picking the Correct Solar and Battery System Size

 Using Sunwiz’s PVSell software, we’ve put together the below table to help shoppers choose the right system size for their needs.
 PVSell uses 365 days of weather data Please read the paragraphs below and remember that the table is a guide and a starting point only – we encourage you to do more research (and get more opinions) before deciding on a system size.

-The battery bank sizing calculator
+The solar battery size calculator

-The battery bank sizing table
+The solar battery size table

 Your daily energy consumption